Nosssa/NossLock/README.md

 ## NosssLock

 ### Information
-* These Scripts Are Semi-Universal minus the ones that are named after a specific game.
+* The Scripts listed above Are Semi-Universal minus the ones that are named after a specific game.
 * Some of these scripts are Open-Sourced meaning they are free to use and read to gain information.
+* None of the scripts and or GUI's listed here Log any sort of vital Information from your PC we respect your Privacy.
-* All rights to these scripts belong to "Nosssa", The original owner of these files unless stated otherwise.
+* Finally, All rights to these scripts belong to the Developer "Nosssa", The original founder of these scripts unless stated otherwise.

 ### Join The Discord Server For Updates: https://discord.gg/PTw2Ku9GDX